stonepros/stone/doc/dev/developer_guide/basic-workflow.rst

 likely.
 It is more likely that the process of fixing your bug will be iterative and will involve trial and error, as well as skill.
 An explanation of how to fix bugs is beyond the scope of this document.
-Instead, we focus on the mechanics of the process in the context of the Ceph project.
+Instead, we focus on the mechanics of the process in the context of the Stone project.

 For a detailed discussion of the tools available for validating bugfixes, see the chapters on testing.